We are committed to your privacy

 Sharing your personal data

-Transfers outside of the EEA Where we need to transfer your data to a third party supplier or service provider based in a country located outside of the EEA, either in order to fulfil your booking, or for the purposes of the third party providing us with a service, we will ensure that either the country to which the data is to be transferred has an adequate level of protection for data (as determined by the European Commission) or we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe or where a supplier or service provider is based in the US, we may transfer data to them if they have certified to the Privacy Shield Framework Principles which requires them to provide similar protection to personal data shared between Europe and the US.
+Transfers outside of the UK Where we need to transfer your data to a third party supplier or service provider based in a country located outside of the UK, either in order to fulfil your booking, or for the purposes of the third party providing us with a service, we will ensure that either the country to which the data is to be transferred has an adequate level of protection for data or we may use specific contracts which give personal data the same protection it has in UK.

 We will share your personal data with any member of our group of companies (which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the Companies Act 2006) for internal administrative purposes including the processing of personal data on the basis of being in our legitimate interests to do so.
 We ensure that our group companies follow the same rules when processing your personal data.
 These rules are called “binding corporate rules”.